Chia-Network/chialisp-web/docs/glossary.md

 <a id="chialisp" className="glossary-anchor" aria-hidden="true"></a>

 * **Chialisp** - Chialisp is the Turing-complete functional language which the puzzles for spending coin are programmed in.
-For more information see our [CLVM Guide](/docs/)
+For more information see our [Chialisp Guide](/docs)

 <a id="puzzle" className="glossary-anchor" aria-hidden="true"></a>